mattcat1221/Crypto-Clustering-Analysis/README.md

 ## Description
 This project aims to analyze and cluster cryptocurrencies based on their market data using K-Means clustering and Principal Component Analysis (PCA).
 The analysis includes scaling data, determining the optimal number of clusters, and visualizing the clusters.

+Project Overview
+This project involved the analysis and clustering of cryptocurrencies based on their market data using K-Means clustering and Principal Component Analysis (PCA).
+The process included data preprocessing, scaling, clustering, and visualization.
+Below is a detailed description of the steps undertaken to achieve this analysis.

+1: Data Preprocessing
+Loading the Data:

+The analysis began with the loading of cryptocurrency market data into a pandas DataFrame.
+The dataset included various features such as price changes over different periods, market capitalization, and trading volume.
+Handling Missing Values:

+The data was examined for missing or null values, which were handled either by removal or by imputing with suitable values.
+Feature Selection:

+Relevant features were selected from the dataset to contribute to effective clustering.
+Features like price change percentages, market capitalization, and trading volume were chosen.
+2: Data Scaling
+Standardization:

+The data was standardized to ensure that each feature had a mean of zero and a standard deviation of one.
+This step was crucial as K-Means clustering is sensitive to the scale of input features.
+Principal Component Analysis (PCA):

+PCA was applied to reduce the dimensionality of the data while retaining most of the variance.
+This step simplified the clustering process and made the visualization more interpretable.
+3: K-Means Clustering
+Elbow Method:

+To determine the optimal number of clusters, the Elbow Method was employed.
+A plot of the Within-Cluster-Sum of Squared Errors (WSS) for different numbers of clusters was created, with the "elbow point" indicating the optimal number of clusters.
+Clustering:

+Once the optimal number of clusters was identified, K-Means clustering was applied to group the cryptocurrencies into clusters.
+Each cluster represented a group of cryptocurrencies with similar market behavior.
+Cluster Analysis:

+Post-clustering, the characteristics of each cluster were analyzed to understand the common features within each group.
+This analysis provided insights into the similarities and differences among the various cryptocurrencies.
+4: Visualization
+Visualizing Clusters:

+The clusters were visualized using both the original features and the principal components obtained from PCA.
+Scatter plots and 3D plots were used to depict the distribution of cryptocurrencies across different clusters.
+Combined Metric Visualization:

+A combined metric was created by summing specific features like price_change_percentage_24h and price_change_percentage_7d.
+This new metric was visualized alongside the original features to facilitate trend analysis.
+Elbow Curve:

+The Elbow Curve was plotted to visually determine the optimal number of clusters, which helped validate the chosen clusters.
+5: Conclusion
+The project successfully clustered the cryptocurrencies based on their market data, providing insights into their similarities and differences.
+The use of K-Means clustering and PCA enabled an effective analysis of complex market data, and the visualizations facilitated an intuitive understanding of the results.
+This analysis serves as a foundation for further exploration of the cryptocurrency market, including predictive modeling and deeper market segmentation.

 ## Table of Contents
 - [Installation](#installation)
 - [Usage](#usage)